A student in a QUT shirt stands a laboratory bench showing a model of human internal organs to visitors.

 Nursing Clinical Simulation Open House

-Explore our newly expanded nursing simulation facility, which replicates a real-life hospital environment, where students can practice their skills in realistic scenarios.
+Drop by any time to explore our recently expanded nursing simulation facility, which replicates a real-life hospital environment, where students can practice their skills in realistic scenarios.
 The ward is equipped with electric beds, high-fidelity mannequins, advanced interactive technology and industry-standard medical equipment and simulators.

 A teacher and three students stand next to a bed in a simulation laboratory that looks like a hospital ward.